Part of the alternative

-And then there are 12 albums of Michael Baird’s own music — called ‘voodoo-jazz’ by a German journalist years ago, mixing Jazz and African and European concepts, also termed in the press as ‘pleasantly irksome’, ‘original down to its innermost fibre’, ‘disarmingly idiosyncratic’, 'creating an ancestral atmosphere', and 'gloriously adventurous and enjoyable' .
+And then there are 14 albums of Michael Baird’s own music — called ‘Voodoo-Jazz’ by a German journalist years ago, mixing Jazz and African and European concepts, also termed in the press as ‘pleasantly irksome’, ‘original down to its innermost fibre’, ‘disarmingly idiosyncratic’, 'creating an ancestral atmosphere', and 'gloriously adventurous and enjoyable' .

 So there is an alternative — and SWP Records is part of it.
 If music is a sub-conscious stream of sounds, then there is a main current — and there can be nothing wrong with that — but all the minor eddies, splashes and meanderings taking place at the sides are by no means less relevant.
 Welcome to our website and enjoy the music we have released.
 You can order all our albums online securely via this site — by MasterCard and VisaCard, PayPal, or (within the euro zone) IDEAL bank transfer.
 Your order will be dealt with directly and we will send it by airmail anywhere in the world.

 Moreover, SWP Records are distributed through the ‘normal’ channels in the USA and Canada by Forced Exposure, in Japan by Ahora, in the UK by Discovery, in Holland and Belgium by Xango Music, in France by Outre National, in Rwanda by Ikirezi Bookshop Kigali, and in Zambia by Zamfactor Choma.

 SWP Records, Zilverstraat 9, 3511 VB Utrecht, Holland